thomasgrz/lschallenge/README.md

 ```
   npm start
 ```
-Then go to localhost:3000/ to interact with the web application
+Then navigate to `localhost:3000` in a web browser to interact with the web application